 There is no question that Tommy Biddle Jr. is a powerhouse on the polo field.
 With an intimidating and dominating stature of 6’3” and 230 pounds, Biddle is nearly unmatched by anyone else in the sport.
 Biddle is a major asset to the Polo field, as he is one of only four players in history to obtain a 10-goal rating in arena polo; a level that many polo elitists strive to reach.
 During his successful time at the Polo Championships in 2012, Biddle exported his authoritative and aggressive attitude bringing more excitement to the field.
 He was one of the first two professionals to ever play in the event, enriching the event with his stature and ‘big-hitting’ that will not be forgotten by the crowd.

 Since the very beginning of the Bentley Scottsdale Polo Championships, Tim Braun has been a believer.
 Having an interest in the sport of polo from early on and as the Vice President General Manager of Neiman Marcus Scottsdale, Tim has helped make this event exceptional by becoming a sponsor before the event had been fully established.
-It was just five years ago that the Bentley Scottsdale Polo Championships started and since then it has grown into the most interesting polo event in the world.
+It was ten years ago that the Bentley Scottsdale Polo Championships started and since then it has grown into the most interesting polo event in the world.
 That would never have happened without the class and confidence of Mr. Braun.

 The Scottsdale All-Stars Polo Team is fortunate enough to have Andres Camacho as one of its elite members.
 He is the top ranked player in Arizona.
 Being introduced to the sport at a very young age, Camacho’s career has been anything but fleeting.
 He currently holds a 3-goal handicap in both indoor and outdoor polo, and he continues to be a major influence on the sport today.
 Camacho can be seen teaching and training in his spare time, as well as, rescuing and providing rehabilitation to Off the Track Thoroughbred Horses so they can step onto the field once again.
 By displaying passion, talent, and a colorful personality, Camacho has left an undeniable and permanent mark on the event since its inception.